CyrusKiptoo-100/DTB-Customer-Churn-Project/README.md

-# DTB-Customer-Churn-Project
-Investigating churn rates among customers in DTB bank and building a preictive model to make welll informed decisions to retain customers
+# DTB-Customer-Churn-ProjectAnalyzed customer churn during Job Shadowing Programme at DTB Bank.
+Developed a predictive model to inform strategies for customer retention.
+Dataset used was simulated to ensure privacy compliance.